benbranyon/slsc-archive/wp-content/plugins/filebird/readme.txt

 = If I create a folder or category, does this override the default WordPress path "wp-content/uploads/"? = No, it does not.
 The plugin helps organize files into folders visually.
 Every file permalink/URL remains unchanged.

-= Will anything happen to my site if I uninstall FileBird? = No worries, your website will be completely unaffected.
+= Anything happens to my site if I uninstall FileBird? = No worries, your website will be completely unaffected.
 Upon deactivation, all your files can be found in the default WordPress media library.

 = How can I get support? =
 You can reach us here [https://ninjateam.org/support/](https://ninjateam.org/support/)

-= Is FileBird free? =
-Yes, FileBird is free of charge for up to 10 folders/categories.

 = Why should I buy the premium plugin? =
-If you wish to use more than 10 folders, you can **[upgrade to FileBird PRO](https://codecanyon.net/item/media-folders-manager-for-wordpress/21715379?irgwc=1&clickid=ynBwuiXfXxyORfPwUx0Mo3QWUkiVPZQJY3UNU00&iradid=275988&irpid=418490&iradtype=ONLINE_TRACKING_LINK&irmptype=mediapartner&mp_value1=&utm_campaign=af_impact_radius_418490&utm_medium=affiliate&utm_source=impact_radius)**.
-Premium features include advanced sort & filtering for both files and folders; more themes, plugins & page builders supported.
+If you wish to use FileBird folders in all premium page builders, you can **[upgrade to FileBird PRO](https://codecanyon.net/item/media-folders-manager-for-wordpress/21715379?irgwc=1&clickid=ynBwuiXfXxyORfPwUx0Mo3QWUkiVPZQJY3UNU00&iradid=275988&irpid=418490&iradtype=ONLINE_TRACKING_LINK&irmptype=mediapartner&mp_value1=&utm_campaign=af_impact_radius_418490&utm_medium=affiliate&utm_source=impact_radius)**.
+Premium features include advanced sort & filtering for both files and folders; download folders; more themes, plugins & page builders supported.

 = Is that a one-time payment for FileBird Pro?
 Yes!
 You pay **once**, use it forever and get **lifetime** updates.